Finding Books Owned by NU Libraries

 If you cannot find a link to the digitized book through NUsearch, try searching for the book individually in either Google Books or Internet Archive Books, both of which contain millions of digitized books in the public domain.

-If the book you are looking for is not available through Northwestern's library system, you can place an Interlibrary Loan request to get the book from another library.
+If the book you are looking for is not available through Northwestern's library system, you can place an Interlibrary Loan (ILL) request to get the book from another library.

 When to Use ILL